 Sealy introduced its Interactive Information Center, a computer with a screen that somewhat resembles an all-in-one washer and dryer which allows consumers to find out about the benefits of a Posturepedic at the touch of a mouse.

 Englander featured a Micro Talker, a less elaborate voice box on a stand, which comes in versions with either five or 10 buttons, each with a different recorded message on the company's products.

-Kings down, Restonic, Englander and Simmons were among the manufacturers that featured in-store videos.
+Kingsdown, Restonic, Englander and Simmons were among the manufacturers that featured in-store videos to introduce about their products as well as twin size futon mattresses.
 Kingsdown, which introduced the videos six years ago, provides dealers with tapes on the company's products and history, which are shown in stores and lent to consumers for use at home.

 Restonic, Englander and Simmons provide dealers with videos for in-store use that are designed to play continuously.
 In each case, the videos focus on the benefits of the manufacturer's products.

 Simmons introduced an all-in-one unit for playing videos that includes shelves for mini-mattresses and a box with a button that can be pushed to hear a recorded message on product benefits.

 Spring Air displayed its advertorial newsletter, which was mailed by dealers in September and October.
 Three-fourths of the newsletter, which is sent as a direct-mail piece or with newspaper circulars, includes generic information on sleep and bedding and about one-fourth is devoted to information on the retailer's and the manufacturer's products.